qmlbook/qmlbook/docs/ch04-qmlstart/qmlstart.rst

 .. figure:: assets/anchors.png

 An element has 6 major anchor lines (top, bottom, left, right, horizontalCenter, verticalCenter).
-Additional there is the baseline anchor for text in Text elements.
+Additionally there is the baseline anchor for text in Text elements.
 Each anchor line comes with an offset.
 In the case of the top, bottom left and right they are called margins.
 For horizontalCenter, verticalCenter and baseline they are called offsets.

 .. figure:: assets/anchorgrid.png